JosephLai241/URS/.github/STYLE_GUIDE.md

 # Comments

 ***Every single class and method requires at least one comment with proper grammar and punctuation***.
 By doing this, I will easily be able to tell which class most likely contains the method I am looking for.
+Comments will also follow the ~80 character word wrap rule.

 ## Class Comments